Yale-BIM/f21-assignments/assignment-0/README.md

     in ROS' [Parameter Server](http://wiki.ros.org/Parameter%20Server).
 You will make your own launch file later in this assignment.

-    The shutter.launch file will then publish a 3D model of the robot (in [URDF format](http://wiki.ros.org/urdf)) to the [ROS Parameter Server](http://wiki.ros.org/roscpp/Overview/Parameter%20Server).
+    The shutter_with_face.launch file will then publish a 3D model of the robot (in [URDF format](http://wiki.ros.org/urdf)) to the [ROS Parameter Server](http://wiki.ros.org/roscpp/Overview/Parameter%20Server).
     The model has information about the the joints of the robot and its sensors, including specific properties and relative placement.
+    The shutter face renderer will also run and open.

     > The ROS Parameter Server is a shared, multi-variate dictionary that is accessible via network APIs.
     Nodes use this server to store and retrieve parameters at runtime.
 As it is not designed for